-Although originally from Australia, I studied for my undergraduate degree in Ancient History in Germany, after which I went to the University of Manchester to do my doctorate in Classics.
-From 2007-2011 I was in the Classics department at the University of Edinburgh, first as temporary lecturer, then as Leverhulme Early Career Research Fellow.
-In 2012 I was project manager of the EU project DressID: Clothing and Identities in the Roman Empire based at the Reiss-Engelhorn Museums in Mannheim, Germany, which involved playing a key role in the development of the exhibition Die Macht der Toga.
-I joined the Open University in October 2012.
+Although originally from Australia, I studied for my undergraduate degree in Germany, after which I did my doctorate at the University of Manchester.
+From 2007-2011 I was at the University of Edinburgh, first as temporary lecturer, then as Leverhulme Early Career Research Fellow.
+In 2012 I was project manager of the final phase of the EU project DressID: Clothing and Identities in the Roman Empire based at the Reiss-Engelhorn Museums in Mannheim, Germany.
+I joined Classical Studies at the Open University in October 2012.

 I welcome enquiries from prospective PhD students who would like to work in any of the above areas.

-My teaching experience is mainly in Roman history and archaeology, but have also taught a wide range of other subjects such as Greek history and Classical art.
+My teaching experience is mainly in Roman history and archaeology, but have also taught Greek history and Classical art.
 At the Open University I have helped to write the Roman Empire course (A340) and the new MA in Classical Studies, and I am on the module teams for A863/A864 (the MA in Classical Studies) and the level 1 module A105: Voices, Texts and Material Culture.
-As Postgraduate Convenor for Classical Studies I look after our subject area's PhD students, and as FASS Deputy Director of Research Degrees I help look after the faculty's PhD students at a higher level as well.
+As Deputy Director of Research Degrees in the faculty, I help look after the faculty's PhD students.

 I am a Senior Fellow of the Higher Education Academy (HEA).